 The Automatic FastPeopleSearch Opt Out Process (Faster)

-The easiest and fastest way to opt out from FastPeopleSearch is by using the new feature we just released.
+The easiest and fastest way to opt out from FastPeopleSearch is by using our privacy protection tool.

 Here are the major benefits of this method:

 - You’ll save a ton of time by not having to go through the manual opt out process for all these sites (it will take hours to do them all yourself)

 - You don’t need to worry about navigating any tricky removal steps yourself.
 Some are intentionally difficult to navigate

 - Monitoring the status of your opt out requests can be done right from the dashboard, instead of having to look yourself up every week or two

 If this method sounds like your cup of tea, here’s all you’ll have to do: